uwolfer/gerrit-rest-java-client/README.md

 _Note:_ It is not guaranteed that all interfaces are implemented.
 If an implementation is missing, you get a
 <code>com.google.gerrit.extensions.restapi.NotImplementedException</code>.
 Feel free to implement it and create a pull
 request at GitHub - it is quite easy! :)

+_Note:_ The source of <code>com.google.gerrit.extensions</code> is included in this repository at the moment because not all extensions to this API are merged into Gerrit repository yet.

 [com.google.gerrit.extensions.api.GerritApi]: https://gerrit.googlesource.com/gerrit/+/HEAD/gerrit-extension-api/src/main/java/com/google/gerrit/extensions/api/GerritApi.java